KavyaBanerj/RNASeq-Nexflow-Pipeline/README.md

 - `gtf`: Path to the GTF file (default: `$PWD/data/refGenome/genome.gtf`)
 - `transcripts`: Path to the transcriptome FASTA file (default: `$PWD/data/refGenome/transcript.fasta`)

+### Data Prep

+Place all your forward and reverse paired-end reads for each genome into a single input folder.
+Each read pair should follow the naming convention `{sample_name}_1.fastq.gz` for the forward read and `{sample_name}_2.fastq.gz` for the reverse read.
+Check `data` folder for reference input.

 ### Running the Pipeline

 To run the pipeline with default parameters, use the following command: